rnbguy/esplr/README.md

 > How are USD prices calculated?

-No external services are used: Chainlink EVM contract provides everything needed.
+Chainlink EVM contract provides onchain prices.
+No external services are used.

 > Are ERC-20 tokens fully supported?

 Yes.
 To view full token transfer history for an account, open tx Details tab.
-It can take up to 50 seconds because of limitations of ETH nodes.
+First call can take up to 50 seconds because of [limitations of ETH nodes](#speed).
-Basically, nodes don't build proper indexes, and full blockchain is scanned.
+Second call would be cached and instant.

+> Are ERC-721 NFTs fully supported?

+Almost.
+They will be shown in UI in one of the next updates.

 > Which frontend libraries are used?